Older People and HIV

 Table of Contents

-About 29% of all people with AIDS in the United States are 50 or over.
-In 2001, this proportion was 17%.
-Over 50% of people in San Francisco with HIV are older than 50.
-Overall in the US, the proportion of older AIDS patients increased from 20% in 2001 to 39% in 2009.
-The number of older people diagnosed with AIDS is increasing.
-There are three types of older people with HIV: People who have been living with HIV for many years; older HIV-infected people who are just learning their HIV status; and older people newly infected with HIV.
+The number of older people newly diagnosed with AIDS is increasing.
+There are three types of older people with HIV: people who have been living with HIV for many years; older HIV-infected people who are just learning their HIV status; and older people newly infected with HIV.
 About half of the older people with AIDS have been infected for one year or less.

 The rates of HIV/AIDS among older people are 12 times higher for African-Americans and 5 times higher for Hispanics compared with whites.

 Many people don't consider age 50 to be "old."
-However, age 50 is being used more often to keep statistics on "older people" with HIV and AIDS.
+However, scientists who keep statistics on "older people" with HIV and AIDS use the cutoff age of 50.

 There are several reasons: